Electrical Safety Certificate Cost

 Yes - it probably will if the cause of the fire is found to be related to the electrical installation.
 Some insurance companies will not pay out at all if an electrical safety certificate has not been issued as this invalidates the policy.

-No - The individual or company that carries out the electrical work is responsible for the design, installation, the testing and issuing of any electrical certificates.
+No - The individual or company that carries out the electrical work is responsible for the design, installation, testing, and issuing of any electrical certificates.
 Any electrician issuing a test certificate for work that he has not actually completed is breaking the law.
 You will need to contact your local building regulations department and request a Part P Notification certificate which will cost around £300.

 An Electrical Safety Certificate is an official document which is provided by a qualified electrician to confirm all electrical fixtures are safe, up to date and working as they should.
 In rental properties, this is usually re-issued every 5 years or when a new tenant moves in.